 A. Your surgeon will advise you on the length of time you will be off from work.
 This depends on the type of work you do.
 You may be able to return to a desk job (sedentary) fairly soon; however, it will take longer for more active work.
+It takes much longer to get back to work that requires strenuous physical activity due to the increased stress these activities place on the healing bone.
 Do not drive while on prescription pain medicine.